How does it work?

 6. Environment Directorate

 The Environment directorate helps member countries to design and implement efficient, effective policies to address environmental problems and to manage natural resources in a sustainable way.
 The directorate produces regular peer reviews of member countries environmental performance.
-The most recent OECD Environmental Performance Review of the United States was released in 2006.

 7. Directorate for Financial and Enterprise Affairs